rustls/rustls/README.md

     compatible with the client-offered ciphersuites.
 Prior to this change it was likely that server key type switching would not work for clients that offer signature schemes mismatched with their ciphersuites.
+  - Add manual with goal-oriented documentation, and rationale for design decisions.
 * 0.16.0 (2019-08-10):
   - Optimisation of read path for polled non-blocking IO.
   - Correct an omission in TLS1.3 middlebox compatibility mode, causing